 The HTRC collects surplus human tissue when available.
 There are a number of tissue collection centres within the Trust and QMUL, and together we store and collect approximately 10,000 samples per year.
 The HTRC has the facility to store surplus tissues from specific research projects which can be used in the future.
 See Access to a research tissue bank.

-The HTRC can provide relevant anonymised patient information with the tissue sample such as medical history, age of patient, diagnosis.
+The HTRC can provide relevant anonymised patient information with the tissue sample such as medical history, the age of a patient, diagnosis.

 To request tissue from a research tissue bank